American Gymnosophical Association: History

 The AGA was inspired by the idea that nude sunbathing was a healthy way of life.
 This belief seems to have first gained popularity in Germany in the 1890s following the publication of two influential books, Heinrich Pudor's The Cult Of The Nude and Richard Ungewitter's Die Nacktheit (Nakedness), a utopia of nude living.

 In the early 1920s while in Germany, Dr. Parmelee researched the movement having read reference to it in a book written by Havelock Ellis on sex and society in 1912.
 He obtained literature on the subject and then was able to visit and take part in the nudist groups that had formed in Germany.
 It was during this time he realized he had opportunity to observe and study a significant movement from a psychological and sociological aspect and was encouraged to write a book on social nudism.

 Back in New York during the winter of 1923–24 Dr. Parmelee wrote the book The New Gymnosophy the first edition of which was published in 1927 by F.H.
 Hitchcock, NY with his agreed upon financial assistance.
 He is the author of the first book on Nudism in the English language.
 He also wrote a paper entitled "Nacktkultur Under National Socialism".

 Dr. Maurice Parmelee, was born in Istanbul, Turkey in 1882.
 He received doctorate degrees from Yale and Columbia universities and taught Anthropology, Sociology and Economics at the universities of Kansas, Missouri and Minnesota and is the author of over 15 books.

 In his later years Dr. Parmelee founded the American Gymnosophical Society, an Illinois chartered non-profit, tax exempt organization which published a 4-page brochure entitled "Gymnosophy".
 The pamphlet states the society was given affiliation in 1952 with the Societe Internationale de Gymnosophie which itself was founded in 1926 by Kene D'Mongeot in France.
 In 1952 Dr. Parmelee had retired from government service.

-Gymnosophy

-Described within AGS pamphlet is "What is Gymnosophy?":

-Gymnosophy is a philosophy of Nudism and Natural Living, based on the scientific principals of cultural evolution.
-Gymnosophy embodies the enjoyment of all of the beneficent aspects of nature of which mankind is in a large part deprived and the utilization of every beneficial product of culture.
-Gymnosophy endeavors to regain what mankind has lost through civilization without rejecting anything of human, social or cultural value.

-The enjoyment of nature is an end in itself more than any other human pursuit, and is therefore the most satisfying of pleasures.
-It has nothing to do with profit, competition and communism or most of the characteristic activities of our civilization.
-The enjoyment of nature is closely related to the desire for and maintenance of perfect health, which is in itself, the most natural of pursuits.